yanmarques/badcat/docs/Pupy.md

 # Quick Start

 You just want to test to see if it works, I get it.
 So each step will not contain many explainations.

+_Note: one may replace podman with docker, the cli syntax is exactly the same._

 ## 1. Clone Pupy